-The open metadata labs contains Jupyter notebooks that allow you to try different capabilities of the ODPi Egeria.
+The open metadata labs contain Jupyter Notebooks that allow you to try different capabilities of ODPi Egeria.

-Each notebook describes a scenario from the Coco Pharmaceuticals case study, focusing on a challenge that one or more of the personas face and how they approached the solution.
+Each lab notebook describes a scenario from the Coco Pharmaceuticals case study, focusing on a challenge that one or more of the personae face and how they approached the solution.

 Running the Labs